THOMASELOVE/covid19/README.md

 # covid19

-Repository of Links related to COVID-19 for the benefit of my students
+Repository of Links related to COVID-19 for the benefit of my students.
+If you have a link to suggest, please email me at `Thomas dot Love at case dot edu`.

 ## New Posts